nix-community/nixpkgs-wayland/docs/sway-on-ubuntu/README.md

 # Sway on non-NixOS Distributions

+Note, we no longer build this overlay against `nixpkgs-unstable`.
+This means that if you follow this guide, you will wind up building `wlroots`, `sway`, etc from source.
+It doesn't take a long time, but it won't be pre-cached like the guide/video imply.

 ## Walkthrough - NixGL + Sway on Ubuntu

 This guide will walk you through running `sway` on Ubuntu 18.10 via `nix` and `nixpkgs`.